 One of the best things to happen to West Coasters in the last few years is the swell of affordable flights to the stunning Hawaiian islands.
 With just a 5 hour flight time, Hawaii is now an option even for long weekends!

-Whether you’re just spending a few days in Hawaii or looking to build an island-hopping itinerary, 3 days in Maui is a great way to get a little taste of what Hawaii has to offer.
-You should also look through these options if you’re trying to build a 5 day Maui itinerary and what more active options in between your beach days.
+Whether you’re just spending a few days in Hawaii or looking to build an island-hopping itinerary, 3 days in Maui is a great way to get a little taste of what Hawaii has to offer – in fact, that’s about what we had for a recent trip to Maui with kids.
+You should also look through these options if you’re trying to build a 5 day Maui itinerary and want more active options in between your beach days.

 Even in a short time you can experience Hawaiian wildlife, get adventurous in Maui’s diverse landscapes from gorgeous beaches to lush jungles to rugged mountains, and of course eat some ono Hawaiian food.